bethsitruc/bethsitruc/README.md

 # Hi there 👋
 ## 👩‍🦰 About Me

-I'm a passionate leader with extensive experience in managing teams, projects, and software development initiatives.
-My commitment lies in fostering both personal and professional growth within a collaborative and positive work environment.
-I believe in the transformative power of technology to empower businesses and enrich lives.
-My leadership approach emphasizes continuous improvement, innovation, and dedication to both my team and the broader organization.
+I’m a passionate technical leader with a strong background in project management, engineering training, and software development.
+My expertise lies in managing teams, fostering collaboration, and creating impactful learning experiences that empower engineers to grow in their careers.
+With experience spanning technical training, agile methodologies, and business continuity planning, I thrive in roles that bridge technology and education.

+Currently, I lead engineering onboarding and training programs at GitHub, ensuring new engineers have the tools and support they need to succeed.
+Throughout my career, I’ve managed cross-functional teams, implemented CI/CD best practices, and facilitated technical content development.
+I believe in the power of mentorship, continuous learning, and technology’s ability to drive meaningful change.

+When I’m not working, you’ll find me baking new treats, keeping up with my four kids, or exploring Raleigh—my home since 2015!

 ## 🚀 Skills & Expertise
 ### Technical Leadership & Project Management